DanielAvinoam/TheSubZeroProject/README.md

 # The SubZero Project

-SubZero is a multi-staged malware that contains a kernel mode rootkit and a remote system shell.
-Part of the malware capabilities are remote kernel mode shellcode execution and reflective DLL loading, which should grant full control over a compromised system.
+SubZero is a multi-staged malware that contains a kernel-mode rootkit and a remote system shell.
+Part of the malware capabilities are remote kernel-mode shellcode execution and reflective DLL loading, which should grant full control over a compromised system.

 # Disclaimer